 At the time of writing this article there are no driving restrictions or low emission zones in Rouen.

-For additional reading on Bruges, you may want to check out the three top books on Bruges from Insights Guides or Lonely Planet or Eyewitness Travel on the Amazon links below.
+For additional reading on Bruges, you may want to check out the three top books on Bruges from Insights Guides or Lonely Planet or Eyewitness Travel on our Amazon Associates links below.